 SXSW, Austin Texas (03/17/2018)

-I’m thrilled to be part of this major event in popular culture and media.
-I will be giving a presentation called “Ballads: A History of Emotions in Popular Culture.”
+I was thrilled to give my presentation “Ballads: A History of Emotions in Popular Culture” at SXSW.
 Here is the conference description: Ballads tell us much about how feelings are understood and experienced in popular culture at particular moments.
 In my book The Ballad in American Popular Music: From Elvis to Beyoncé, a larger historical development emerges: a desire to experience feelings in bigger and bolder ways.
 Important songs and repertoires in this emotional crescendo include Johnnie Ray’s “Cry,” 1960s soul ballads, and the power ballad.
 Since the 1970s, power ballads have taken this desire to euphoric, giddy heights.

 Adele, Barry Manilow and Poison all use this powerful musical trick.
 Read